waveform80/picamera/docs/fov.rst

 .. image:: images/camera_architecture.*
     :align: center

-The other important factor influencing sensor counts, other than line read-out time, is the sensor's gain.
+The other important factor influencing sensor counts, aside from line read-out time, is the sensor's gain.
 Specifically, the gain given the by :attr:`~PiCamera.analog_gain` attribute.
 The corresponding :attr:`~PiCamera.digital_gain` attribute refers to a manipulation of the sensor